cinch-labs/data-engineer-tech-exercise/TASK.md

 This assessment is designed for candidates to demonstrate their knowledge of good software and data engineering practices.
 The task should take 30-40 minutes to complete, we are interested in how you approach a problem, go about solving it and communicating your solution; it is not designed to catch you out.

-You can use Python to generate the required sample data (instructions for installing python on your machine, are in the links below).
+You can use Python to generate some of the required sample data (instructions for installing python on your machine, are in the links below).
 Please refer to the [README.md](./README.md) for instructions.

+The rest of the data will need to be fetched by building a Python script that makes an API call and stores the data into a CSV file.
+The details of API endpoint and response structure are both shown below as well.

 ### Test Instructions
 The purpose of this exercise is to complete a small data pipeline in Snowflake that creates resources to warehouse data and produce an aggregate query to find useful insights.